Basil “Ocimum basilicum” is one of the oldest herbs used by mankind, it is a leafy green member of the mint family.

 While planting the basil in your garden is beautiful, the basil can also be planted, nurtured, and harvested indoor.
 There is also no special training to grow the basil.

-Water: Your basil plant needs water to stay moisturized and to prevent its roots from drying out.
+Your basil plant needs water to stay moisturized and to prevent its roots from drying out.
 It requires about an inch of water every week.
 The best time to water your basil plant is in the morning.
 Though, If you have your plant in a container or a pot, it will require more water.

-Fertilizer: the basil plant needs little or no fertilizer at all.
+The basil plant needs little or no fertilizer at all.
 Too much fertilizer may be harmful to your plant.
 The basil grows fast with or without fertilizer and the harvest of your basil leaf from the time of planting can be about 3-4 weeks.

-Sunlight: as stated earlier, the basil plant requires a minimum of 6-9 hours of sunlight daily.
+As stated earlier, the basil plant requires a minimum of 6-9 hours of sunlight daily.
 However, it is important to note that your plant can lack chlorophyll – discoloration if exposed to too much sunlight as a seedling or less sunlight as a mature plant.

 Tips For Growing Basil Inside

-- Location: because of the basil’s need for sunlight, while picking a spot for your basil, make sure to pick a place where your basil will get direct sunlight.e.g porch, balcony, etc. Remember to put a shield on it if you live in a place with a hot temperature.
+- Location: Because of the basil’s need for sunlight, while picking a spot for your basil, make sure to pick a place where your basil will get direct sunlight.e.g porch, balcony, etc. Remember to put a shield on it if you live in a place with a hot temperature.

-- Fix up the soil: this can be done by adding organic substances to help the soil retain water especially for sandy soil.
+- Fix up the soil: This can be done by adding organic substances to help the soil retain water especially for sandy soil.
 It also prepares the soil so the root, water, and air can penetrate.

-- Give your plant space: your plant should be given about 12-16 inches of space apart to enable airflow.
+- Give your plant space: Your plant should be given about 12-16 inches of space apart to enable airflow.

-- Dig a hole and place your plant into the hole, then use your hand to cover-up the soil.
+- Dig a hole and place your plant into the hole, then use your hand to cover up the soil.

 - Water the plant to help them retain moisture.